 Once our trainers assess a puppy’s progress at the end of the Puppy Three Star, these adorable pups will move on to the Puppy Four Star!

 This is considered the more advanced area of a hearing dog’s training as we will be introducing lots more exciting techniques.
-This includes building the soundwork training that will one day help a deaf person live a more independent and confident life.
+This includes building the soundwork training that will one day help a deaf person to leave loneliness behind, and reconnect with life.